 Concurrent enrollment.
-Students who wish to enroll concurrently at UTPB should apply for special admission if they have not completed at least 54 semester hours.
+Students who wish to enroll concurrently at UTPB should apply for special admission if they have not completed necessary lower-division courses.
 UT Permian Basin normally limits concurrent enrollment to community colleges.
-Students desiring credit for concurrent enrollment at another four-year or upper-level institution(s) must have the prior express permission in writing from the appropriate dean before enrollment.
+Students desiring credit for concurrent enrollment at another four-year or upper-level institution must have the prior express permission in writing from the appropriate dean before enrollment.